-We decided that was a place we could adopt.
-Since that first trip, we have done just that.
-We have moved them to a bigger, cleaner house and provided better monthly support so the kids are healthier and happier now.
-See the “Why” blog to learn more.
+We decided that was a place we could adopt, so we did.
+We moved them to a bigger, cleaner house and provided better monthly support so the kids for years so they could be healthier and happier.
+(See the “Why” blog to learn more.)

 Now CHOAIDS has a great board raising and we are not involved in their care, but we love to visit and see them grow!
 They are no longer scared kids, but healthy, strong and happy teenagers, they don’t run and jump in is anymore, they are too cool for that, but we still get some smiles!.
 And there are some new little faces too!
 See pictures of them now at www.facebook.com/operationgohaiti.

 If you want to learn more about them and donate directly to them, visit https://www.choaids.org/